tombenke/seneca-logtrans-plugin/README.md

     }
 ```

-So, in case none of the functions are defined, then the plugin simply prints out each log entry by default.
+So, in case none of the functions are defined the plugin simply prints out each log entry by default.

 The following code snippet demonstrates how to configure the plugin through the seneca instance: